 God will punish him with a mighty Punishment,

 For to Us will be their return;

 They knew that the sure way to determine if this unfamiliar message was from God or not was to test the message against the writings of the prophets.
 This would keep them safe from the penalty of rejecting a message from God.
-We are wise to follow their example and so will examine the scriptures to see if the message of the death and resurrection of the Prophet Isa al Masih PBUH was foreordained in the previous writings.
+Therefore, we are wise to follow their example and so will examine the scriptures to see if previous writings foreordained the message of the death and resurrection of the Prophet Isa al Masih PBUH.
 We begin with the Taurat.

-Allah’s foreknowledge revealed from beginning of Taurat and in Quran
+Allah’s foreknowledge revealed from the beginning of Taurat and in Quran

-From the first page of the Taurat we can see that days of Isa al Masih PBUH and his sacrifice were foreknown by Allah.
-Of all the Holy Books (Taurat, Zabur, Injil & Qur’an) there are only two weeks where the events of each consecutive day of the week are narrated.
-The first such week is the account of how Allah created everything in six days recorded in the first two chapter of the Taurat.
+From the first page of the Taurat, we can see that the days of Isa al Masih PBUH and his sacrifice were foreknown by Allah.
+Of all the Holy Books (Taurat, Zabur, Injil & Qur’an) there are only two weeks where the text narrates the events of each consecutive day of the week.
+The first such week is the account of how Allah created everything in six days recorded in the first two chapters of the Taurat.
 Notice how the Quran emphasizes the six days of Creation: